 So, what is a PWC?
 PWCs are maritime partnerships that co-ordinate and promote welfare services for seafarers, at a local level.
 Membership of the PWCs includes ship owners, agents, voluntary societies, port authorities, local government, MCA, unions etc. PWC meetings are an opportunity for members to network, share information and best practice; all members bring their own local knowledge and understanding of seafarers’ welfare issues.
 As one of two PWC Managers (Susan Atkinson is the other one), my main role is to look after eight of our 16 PWCs covering the UK and Gibraltar including Southern, Milford Haven, South Wales, Gibraltar, North West, Tyne, Tees and Humber.
 Each PWC meets three times a year, so that is 24 meetings each to arrange.
 Each round of meetings coincides with the school term.
 We have just set the dates for 2023 – taking into account bank holidays, half terms and the fact we need to be able to cover each other’s meetings (so no clashes allowed!) – it takes quite a bit of planning!

 While a large part of our role is admin related – arranging meetings and all that goes with that, putting together the agenda papers, writing up the minutes etc, we are also information channels – we are the link between the PWCs and the Board and between the PWCs themselves.
 The PWC networks came into their own during Covid-19 as we were able to keep members updated on what was happening at a national level but were also able to feedback from the PWCs issues members were facing and try and get them resolved.
 Having a member contact you to ask if you know of someone who can help with a specific issue with a seafarer and be able to say yes, I know who can help is one of the most rewarding aspects of the role.
 The best part of the job though is getting out to the meetings and catching up with members, you cannot beat an in-person discussion and the networking before/after the meetings is invaluable.
-While the PWCs adapted well to remote meetings during Covid, it was not ideal, and it has been great to return to face-to-face meetings.
+While the PWCs adapted well to remote meetings during Covid, it has been great to return to face-to-face meetings.
 The new term of meetings starts this week with the Southern and after a few weeks in the office, I am itching to get back out on my travels!